mlouis96/DataViz/part1finalproject.md

 Conflict:

-Its impact on political messaging is creating polarization.
+1.Its impact on political messaging is creating polarization.
-Increase in offline hate crimes.
+2.Increase in offline hate crimes.
-There is a long term behavior change.
+3.There is a long term behavior change.
-Echo chambers are preventing us from getting diverse perspectives.
+4.Echo chambers are preventing us from getting diverse perspectives.
-Algorithms have a part to play in curating problematic content.
+5.Algorithms have a part to play in curating problematic content.

 While explaining the ‘conflict’ I also plan to weave in examples to further drill down on the points of conflict.